Adroiti/docs-for-code-review-tools/Cppcheck/unsignedPositive.md

-Pattern: Unsigned positive
+Pattern: Negative unsigned variable check

 Issue: -

 ## Description

-Unsigned variable can`t be negative so it is unnecessary to test it.
+Unsigned variable can’t be negative so it is unnecessary to test it.

 ## Further Reading